 Board of Directors Biographies

-Mary Wheelock Javian, Board Co-Chair
+Mary Javian, Board Co-Chair

 Chair of Career Studies, Curtis Institute of Music